Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Discussion

 The KPM also facilitates the exploration of risks associated with GSAs.
-The unpredictability of black-box generative AI technologies can lead to negative consequences, such as deception \cite{ranischRapidIntegrationLLMs2025,singhInfluencePersuasiveTechniques2025} or unsafe recommendations \cite{zhouRisksDiscriminationViolence2024}.
+The unpredictability of black-box generative AI technologies can lead to negative consequences, such as deception \cite{ranischRapidIntegrationLLMs2025,singhInfluencePersuasiveTechniques2025} or unsafe recommendations \cite{hundtLLMdrivenRobotsRisk2025}.
 Awareness of these risks can help establish boundaries for the ethical deployment of persuasive GSAs, ensuring their use aligns with users' best interests and prevents exploitative practices.
-In addition, safeguards may have to be considered to protect users exposed to potential irresponsible agent behavior and to allow human collaborators to intervene when necessary.
-Data protection is equally important, especially when GSAs rely on sensitive user information.
-Ensuring informed consent and using secure, anonymized data storage protocols is essential, especially when user-specific knowledge informs the agent's behavior.
-Adhering to societal norms and ethical standards is even more essential when GSAs engage with vulnerable groups of users such as patients \cite{elenduEthicalImplicationsAI2023}.
+Moreover, insights from the KPM might be used to increase persuasion literacy of human users, for example by raising awareness of persuasive strategies employed by GSAs \cite{markusImpactPersuasionLiteracy2025}.
+In addition, technical guardrails need to be considered to protect users exposed to potential irresponsible agent behavior and to allow human collaborators to intervene when necessary \cite{rebedeaGuardrailsSecurityLLMs2025}.
+Data protection is equally important, especially when GSAs rely on sensitive user information \cite{wangUniversityStudentsPrivacy2025,yaoSurveyLargeLanguage2024}.
+Using locally run generative AI models may mitigate these risks \cite{rebedeaGuardrailsSecurityLLMs2025}.
+Ensuring informed consent and using secure, anonymized data storage protocols is also essential, especially when user-specific knowledge informs the agent's behavior.
+Adhering to societal norms and ethical standards is even more essential when GSAs engage with vulnerable groups of users such as patients \cite{elenduEthicalImplicationsAI2023}, children \cite{gangulyConversationalAIAgents2026}, or the elderly \cite{vonschallenKBDeldercare2026}.